RosterElf Logo

 A reliable way to reduce overtime miscalculations is to align timesheets to rosters with time and attendance tools and visibility into exceptions using live attendance.

-Manufacturing Award shiftwork & shift loadings
+Manufacturing award shiftwork & shift loadings

-Manufacturing Award meal & rest breaks
+Manufacturing award meal & rest breaks

 Meal and rest breaks are a frequent compliance issue in manufacturing environments (particularly where production pressure leads to missed breaks).
+Key entitlements under the Award include:

 Your compliance controls are stronger when break rules are supported by rostering guardrails and timesheet verification.
 Many businesses implement exception reporting and audit trails via roster reporting and broader analytics.

-Manufacturing Award allowances (leading hand, tool & industry allowances)
+Manufacturing award allowances (leading hand, tool & industry allowances)

 Allowances under MA000010 may include (depending on role and circumstance):